Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 While the police may be primarily involved, drug paraphernalia may be discovered in a number of ways.
 Authorities may stop a person and see the paraphernalia in what is called plain view in the vehicle, or when they come to enter the person’s home under a consented search.
 An attorney could help determine if the officer had a valid reason to search the person or their premise, and may be able to challenge the validity of any evidence used against them.

-Other individuals may discover the equipment and alert the authorities.
+Additionally, other individuals may discover the equipment and alert the authorities.
 A college student or resident assistant may find a roommate’s drug paraphernalia in the dorms and may call the police department to comes over and make the arrest or issue the ticket.
 Parents or employers may also find the equipment.
 Typically, the police or the school may discover the drug paraphernalia.

 How an Odessa Drug Paraphernalia Attorney Could Help Protect Your Rights

 Even on a class C ticket, a person may have an absolute right to have a jury trial.
-Individuals could try that case to a jury and if the person loses, he or she may get a fine and in some cases.
-Defendants could also appeal the case up to another court and have a brand new trial which is called trial de novo.
+Individuals could try that case to a jury and if the person loses.
+He or she may get a fine and in some cases.
+Defendants could also appeal the case up to another court.
+And have a brand new trial which is called trial de novo.

-If a person is in the Justice of the Peace courts, one through four in Odesa and loses a trial, they could simply appeal that up to the county court at law court one or court two and have a brand new trial.
+If a person is in the Justice of the Peace courts, one through four in Odesa and loses a trial.
+They could simply appeal that up to the county court at law court one or court two and have a brand new trial.